fossasia/knitting.fossasia.org/README.md

 =================

 [FOSSASIA][fossasia] has several open-source knitting projects.
-Here, you can an overview over these projects.
+Here, you find an overview over [these projects][project-list].
-You can get started developing on the projects or just check them out and install them.
+You can [get started developing][how-to-contribute] on the projects or just check them out and install them.
-We also have a [mailing list][mailing-list] which you can join to discuss the projects.
+In case you are interested to connect with people, you can [get in touch with us :)][get-in-touch].
-If you are interested in related work, skip to the bottom.
+If you are interested in related work, [look here][related-work].

 - [List of Knitting Projects][project-list]
   - [kniteditor][kniteditor]